 For further information on S.B.
 134, visit https://le.utah.gov/xcode/Title76/Chapter10/76-10-S1231.html.

-Intellipop Internet Services does not directly filter, block or censor any content on the internet.
-However, you may find the need to filter or block content on the internet in order to provide a safe and secure internet experience for your family.
-Content filtering can be done many ways, but Intellipop recommends using 3rd party services in addition to taking extra steps with your home network in order to provide a safe internet experience.
-Intellipop does not provide support on the installation or maintenance on these changes to your home network.
+If you find the need to filter or block content on the internet in order to provide a safe and secure internet experience for your family.
+Content filtering can be done many ways but Intellipop recommends using 3rd party services in addition to taking extra steps with your home network in order to provide a safe internet experience.
+Please visit us at www.intellipop.co/contentfiltering for more information.